Logeshkumar007/Simple-Chat-WebSocket-React-and-SpringBoot/README.md

 In Backend The example uses maven as a build tool and also sample script to run on application startup so that anybody can get started by simply running ChatApplication.java

 ### Technology Used
-Spring Boot, React, PostgreSQL, Java 20, SocketIO.
+Spring Boot, React, PostgreSQL, Java 20, SocketIO .

 ### How to run